FB

 High-profile female tech leaders such as Meta’s Marne Levine and YouTube’s Susan Wojcicki stepped down, signaling something is amiss.
 It is even more concerning that none of the ‘Big Five’ US tech companies — Alphabet, Apple, Meta, Amazon, and Microsoft — have ever had a female CEO.

-According to a 2021 report by the National Center for Women & Information Technology, women held just 25% of computing-related occupations in the US in 2020, and only 17% of Fortune 500 CIO positions were held by women.
+A 2021 report by the National Center for Women & Information Technology revealed that in 2020, women occupied only 25% of computing jobs in the US and 17% of Fortune 500 CIO roles.

 Women-In-Tech